Tee88/Multi-Get/README.md

 - Source URL is specified with a required command-line option.
 - File is downloaded in parallel.
 - Configurable number of chunks.
+- Each chunk is 1MB.
-- Only the first x MiB of the file are downloaded from the server.
+- Only the first chunks of the file are downloaded from the server.
 - Output directory and file name may be specified with a command-line option.
 - File is retrieved with GET requests.